 Modifications:

 This is the one I do, which my FM doctor recommended to help digestion.
-However, some research warns against drinking too much of the straight stuff – it could damage your tooth enamel, even your esophagus!
+However, some research warns against drinking too much of the straight stuff – it could damage your tooth enamel, even your oesophagus!
 Yikes.

 So you might want to dilute ACV in water OR add it to your diet in one of the following ways: